suhacker1/website_v2/index.md

 <details>
 <summary> Favorite Books</summary>
   <p> Snow Crash.
 The Information: A History, A Theory, A Flood.
 The Crying of Lot 49.
 Bleeding Edge.
 Narrative of the Life of Frederick Douglass, an American Slave.
-The Esssential Chomsky. </p>
+The Esssential Chomsky.
+Da 5 Bloods </p>
 </details>

 <details>